 Once the quantitative target had been established, attention turned to defining a standard for the quality of education.
-Many uninspected schools were seen as having little educational merit, so a qualitative standard was important.4 The first step had already been taken in 1839, by creating a regular system of school inspection, and this was improved and extended.
-The second step was taken in 1862, with the 'payment by results' grant system introduced by Robert Lowe and his top official, R. R. W. Lingen.5 Payment by results sought to create incentives to improve the proportion of certificated teachers, and improve attendance and examination results.
-Only schools that were inspected and received annual grants would be regarded as being of adequate quality.
-In contrast, non-inspected and non-grant-earning schools would be deemed as being of insufficient quality, and would not be counted towards the one in six target for school places.
-The key educational policy target was therefore to provide places in inspected and annual grant earning schools for one sixth of the population.
-The simplicity of the combined target meant that it was the measure against which the 1870 Act was judged.6
+Many uninspected schools were seen as having little educational merit, so a qualitative standard was important.
+The first step had already been taken in 1839, by creating a regular system of school inspection, and this was improved and extended.
+The second step was taken in 1862, with the 'payment by results' grant system introduced by Robert Lowe and

-2 E. G. West, Education and the Industrial Revolution, 2nd edition (Indianapolis, Liberty Fund, 2000), p.
-26. 3 BPP 1870 (165) Committee of Council on Education annual report.
+&lt;sup>2 E. G. West, Education and the Industrial Revolution, 2nd edition (Indianapolis, Liberty Fund, 2000), p.
+26.

+&lt;sup>3 BPP 1870 (165) Committee of Council on Education annual report.

-4 House of Commons debates series 3, Vol 199, c441, 16 February 1870; Forster in the first reading debate on the Elementary Education Bill.
+&lt;sup>4 House of Commons debates series 3, Vol 199, c441, 16 February 1870; Forster in the first reading debate on the Elementary Education Bill.